SkaPhilipp/Graph_Embedding/README.md

 # Graph_embedding

-A Python implementation of DeepWalk
+This is a toy project with a Python implementation of the graph embedding algorithm Deepwalk using networkx for graph generation.